SupeRuier/awesome-active-learning/subfields/AL_applications.md

 ### Dataset Building/ Data Annotation

 - Lsun: Construction of a large-scale image dataset using deep learning with humans in the loop [2015, Arxiv]
+- A Simple Yet Brisk And Efficient Active Learning Platform For Text Classification
 - [Scale AI](https://scale.com)
 - [Appen (Figure-Eight)](https://appen.com)